-- of applying IFRS 3.
-Doing so would also respond to some extent to stakeholders' feedback from the PIR. - 56.
-Illustrative Examples accompanying IAS 38 include examples of situations in which the following intangible assets are assessed as having an indefinite useful life: - (a) acquired broadcasting licence (Example 4); - (b) acquired airline route (Example 6); and - (c) acquired trademark (Examples 7 and 8). - 57.
+- 58. Illustrative Examples accompanying IAS 38 include examples in which, in particular situations, the following intangible assets are assessed as having an indefinite useful life: - (a) acquired broadcasting licence (Example 4); - (b) acquired airline route (Example 6); and - (c) acquired trademark (Examples 7 and 8). - 59.
 The staff performed a quick review of financial statements of a few companies to understand what intangible assets are currently being assessed by companies as having indefinite useful life.
 The limited search revealed that trade names and trademarks are commonly assessed as having indefinite useful life.